MZzzNn/FlutterRoadmap/README.md

 <!--
 ### first if you are don't any thing about programing you will need to start from dart and need to solve some problems -->
 - If you know any one programming language like C# , Java then you can grasp dart with within two to three days.
-- else you will need to study dart well and need to solve some problems then you will know ...
+- else you will need to study dart well and need to solve some problems then you will Learn..

 # Install flutter and dart
 - [install flutter in windows](https://www.youtube.com/watch?v=hKA36F0iews&list=PLcfD4HARQRF9ToPIW_kdQjBg6ARV2BXYL&index=5&t=146s)